tomalaforge/angular-challenges/docs/src/content/docs/challenges/performance/40-christmas-web-worker.md

 ### Note

-Since we are inside an Nx workspace, simply replace the `ng` command with `nx` when running the schematic.
+Since we are inside an Nx workspace, simply replace the `ng` command with `nx` when running the schematic with `npx`.